astrohart/xyLOGIX.Core.Common.VS2019/xyLOGIX.Core.Common/README.md

 ##### Summary

-Exposes static methods to perform actions.
+Exposes static method(s) to perform actions.

 <a name='M-xyLOGIX-Core-Common-Do-ToActionParams-System-Object-'></a>
 ### ToActionParams() `method`